How To Prepare For Recording Drums In The Studio (6-Step Checklist)

-Recording your performances in a studio environment can feel highly pressurised and nerve-racking for a lot of drummers.
+Recording your drum performances in a studio environment can feel highly pressurised and nerve-racking for a lot of drummers.
 Although you can't really replicate this pressure to prepare for it, the best you can do is be well rehearsed and know your songs and parts like the back of your hand.
 A lot of recording engineers WILL get frustrated with you if you are on take 25 and it's clear to them you haven't been bothered to learn your parts.
-It's also important to know your instrument well and be able to play cleanly - you can bet that every small mistake you make is amplified when hearing it back through expensive studio monitors.
+It's also important to know your instrument well and be able to play cleanly - you can bet that every small mistake you make is amplified when hearing it back through highly accurate studio monitors.
 Be sure to focus on the timing of your playing to the click and the consistency of the velocity at which you hit your drums.
 In the end of the day everyone makes mistakes and you will almost definitely screw up a couple of times at least, so don't put yourself under too much pressure; it should be a fun and rewarding experience.

-2. Finding The Right Recording Studio
+Drum Session Tip 2: Find The Right Recording Studio

 You may or may not have found the right studio for you already, if not though this is an important point as this could make or break your music and in turn have a huge effect on your career.
 There are countless producers and recording engineers out there that work with every genre imaginable.
 We'd recommend working with an engineer that is well established in your particular niche/genre.
 For example if you play alternative rock music, don't work with someone who's better working with metal music.
 Likewise don't work with someone who claims they work with every genre and can make anything sound good.
 It's important to work with someone who is a master in working with the sound you are trying to achieve, and not someone who's the jack of all trades.
 As the artist, do not worry about what gear a studio has, in terms of microphones, outboard gear, monitoring etc. Providing the studio is professional and has a good sounding portfolio, don't worry about their gear or what they do with it, let them do their thing and you stick to recording the best takes you can.
 Lastly have a realistic budget for the quality you are expecting.
 Some people expect to spend next to nothing on a song for recording, mixing and mastering and it to sound incredible.
 You generally get what you pay for, and if you are serious about your career and want the best from your music, expect to pay at least £25/hour for recording, which generally excludes editing and mixing.

-3. Practice To A Click Track
+Drum Session Tip 3: Practice Drumming To A Click Track

-One of the most tedious and frustrating parts of recording can be playing to a click track, especially if you have never done it before.
+One of the most tedious and frustrating parts of recording drums can be playing to a click track, especially if you have never done it before.
 There's no doubt about it, if you're a drummer you will be expected to record to a click track so it's important you nail this down to avoid having an absolute nightmare in the studio.
 Some people are naturally good at staying in time, where as with others it doesn't come too naturally at all.
 There are plenty of free metronome apps for your phone; be sure to download one, set the tempo to match a song you know well and play along with just the click.
 If you are lucky enough to have your own recording gear, record yourself to a click and listen back.
 Having this audible feedback is a great way to teach yourself how to play in time and will give you good practice for the studio.
 Let me warn you that this takes some practice and is very frustrating to begin with, but better to be frustrated at home rather than in the studio where time is money!

-4. Pack Your Lunch (Energy Is Essential)
+Drum Session Tip 4: Pack Your Lunch (Energy Is Essential)

 This can vary from one studio to another; some may have an allocated lunch break, some may have their own canteen, some may have no catering facilities or breaks.
 If you don't know this, assume the latter and bring your own packed lunch to have whenever time allows.
 Keeping energised, hydrated and fuelled is so important for the recording process as it can be very stressful at times and there might be moments where the tensions in the room are high.
 You can bet that multiple 'hangry' musicians/band members who haven't eaten in 8 hours won't make the situation any better.
 You can't expect to create great art on little energy so make sure you are prepared in this way.
 Refrain from taking a load of junk that will just give you a huge sugar crash and kill you off half way through the day.
+Having lunch prepared also prevents everyone from having to head out for lunch, which can disrupt the momenum of the recording session.

-Some studios will have their own selection of kits and snares to use on recordings.
-Where you will be required to (or would prefer to) use your own kit, it is important to change all your drum heads and make sure all your cymbals are free of cracks and damage.
+Some studios will have their own selection of drum kits and snares to use on recordings.
+Where you will be required to (or would prefer to) use your own drum kit, it is important to prepare by changing all your drum heads and make sure all your cymbals are free from cracks and damage.
 You cannot make a drum kit sound great in a recording if it sounds terrible at the source.
 You must also make sure your drums are properly tuned, we've linked videos below to guide you how to do this, if you don't already know.
 Some engineers may tune your drums with you to the key of the song before recording, or just tune them for you if you don't know how; nevertheless this is an essential skill to have and will save valuable time on the day.

 Tuning Kick Drum: https://www.youtube.com/watch?v=zK0Ul2MCTck